nirkeret/Subsampling/README.md

 Soon there will be a version that implements the reservoir sampling for a user-provided dataset divided to batches that are stored on the hard drive.*
 These are the arguments that the function should receive:

-V = observed times
+V = vector of observed times.

-D = status (T/F)
+D = event status (T/F).

-X = covariate matrix
+X = covariate matrix.

-R = recruitment (left truncation) times

-q0 = number of subsampled censored observations for the uniform estimator (being the pilot estimator for L and A).
-Defaults to be the same as q.

-q = number of subsampled censored observations in the second round for the L and A
+R = vector of delayed-entry (left truncation) times. q0 = number of subsampled censored observations for the uniform pilot estimator.
+Defaults to be the same as q. q = number of subsampled censored observations.

-method: one of "U"/"L"/"A" (standing for uniform, L-optimal, A-optimal)
+method: one of "U"/"L"/"A" (standing for uniform, L-optimal, A-optimal).

 **As for the other files**:
 The "**Simulations - Data generation and analysis**" file contains the data generation process and the analysis workflow for the simulations described in the manuscript.